DhanasekaranMariappan/TGMusingGPT-2/README.md

 ## Files

-*   `your_notebook_name.ipynb` (or your Python script): Contains the code for the entire process, from setup to text generation.
+*   `TextgenerationGPT_2model.ipynb` (or your Python script): Contains the code for the entire process, from setup to text generation.
 *   `./gpt2_finetuned_custom_data/`: This directory will be created after running the fine-tuning process and will contain the saved fine-tuned model and tokenizer files.

 ## Usage

 1. Clone this repository.
-2. Open and run the Jupyter Notebook (`your_notebook_name.ipynb`) or execute the Python script.
+2. Open and run the Jupyter Notebook (`TextgenerationGPT_2model.ipynb`) or execute the Python script.
 3. Follow the steps in the notebook/script to load the model, prepare data, fine-tune, save, and generate text.
 4. Modify the `custom_texts` variable in the notebook to use your own data for fine-tuning.
 5. Experiment with different prompts and generation parameters in the `generate_text` function.